rebelsky/sams-assorted-musings-reflections/prelude-to-1000-2020-01-xx.md

 Of course, that punny part of my brain now wants to change "millstone" into Millistone".

-: Alternate titles.
+Alternate titles.
 Up to
 four digits.
 Millimusing.
 Or is that kilomusing.
 Adding another digit.
 A milestone (or is that millstone or perhaps millistone or even kilo stone.).

+---

+An alum passed this along, <https://xkcd.com/1000/>, which includes the same concept I was tihnking of.
+"Wow - Just 24 to go until a big round-number filestone".

 ---